 It is immediately clear, from the beautiful black and white shots and the poetically intimate details that 'Roma' is a very personal film for Alfonso Cuarón.
-At times, the real-life inspired story of a middle class family in the Colonia Roma neighborhood of Mexico City, told through the eyes of their housekeeper Cleo, felt so private, so confidential, I sensed like I was intruding on something really special.
+At times, the real-life inspired story of a middle class family in the Colonia Roma neighborhood of Mexico City, told through the eyes of their housekeeper Cleo, felt so private, so confidential, it seemed like I was intruding on something really special.
 But I still could not bring myself to look away, I didn't want to stop watching, I also didn't want the film to end because for more than two hours, Cuarón paid homage to womanhood.
 It takes a big man to do that and an even bigger filmmaker to get the message across.

 Turns out, this great Mexican filmmaker, producer, writer and DoP -- he does all that and more on 'Roma' -- had been dreaming of making a film about his childhood.
 From the press kit for the film:

 Having grown up right around the same time, I recognize the markers of those memories that have long lived in my heart as well.
 Airplanes overhead, oversized cars that were always a challenge to park for my parents in narrow spaces, the women who surrounded me and kept me from harm, my mother's courage, the songs, and those iconic images of El Che.
 In fact, apart from the Corpus Christi Massacre, which marks a pivotal point in 'Roma' -- in Italy we had the Red Brigades wreaking havoc -- it turns out Mexico City wasn't unlike Florence in the early '70s.
 The language might have been different, the faces too but the feelings, the memories seem the same.
 We even had our own minor earthquake...

-'Roma' will be in theaters and on Netflix this December 2018.
+'Roma' will be in theaters and on Netflix this 14th December 2018.